 ‘…so when the disciples heard that Peter was in Lydda, they sent two men to him and urged him, “Please come at once!”’
 Acts 9.38

 This urgent request was because a wonderful Christian named Tabitha had become sick and died.
-Distraught at her death, the disciples heard that Peter was near and so they sent for him in haste.
+Distraught at her death, the disciples heard that Peter was nearby so in haste they sent for him.
 We are not told what was going through Peter’s mind at this point – did he know that he was expected to raise someone from the dead?
 Did he have any idea of the situation to which he had been summoned?

-It is likely that as Peter prayed, he caught a vision of what he should do and this is what he did – and God was glorified.
-It is OK to panic as long as panic leads to prayer, but it is through prayer that wisdom will come about what to do next.
+It’s likely that as Peter prayed he caught a vision of what he should do, and this is what he did – and God was glorified.
+It’s OK to panic as long as panic leads to prayer, but it’s through prayer that wisdom about what to do next will come.